jennifer-ryan/pands-problem-set/README.md

 ## Description:
-This repository contains my solutions to ten problems that comprise part of my first assessment in Python programming for the Higer Diploma on Data Analytics with Galway-Mayo Institute of Technology.
+This repository contains my solutions to ten problems that comprise part of my first assessment in Python programming for the Higher Diploma on Data Analytics with Galway-Mayo Institute of Technology.

 ## How to Download the Repository: